cap-js-community/sap-afc-sdk/README.md

 This default advanced mocked Job processing can be also configured by using CDS profile `mock` via `--profile mock` or `CDS_ENV=mock`.

-The project can be adjusted to use advanced mock processing (without `mock` profile) automatically via command:
+The project can be adjusted to use advanced mock processing (without additional `mock` profile) automatically via command:

 - Terminal: `afc add -a mock`

+Mock configuration can be adjusted in `package.json` afterwards.

+To disable mock processing remove CDS env `cds.requires.sap-afc-sdk.mockProcessing`, e.g. for command:

+- Terminal: `afc add -x mock`

 #### Implement Job Processing

-The default implementation of the Job processing is already provided by the SDK.
+The default implementation of the job processing is already provided by the SDK.
 Focus can be put on custpm processing logic, and the processing status update handling.

-To implement a custom Job processing extend the Job processing service definition as follows:
+To implement a custom job processing extend the job processing service definition as follows:

 **CDS file:** `/srv/scheduling-processing-service.cds`